Barcelona, Spain Family Attractions - My Family Travels

 Barri Gotic (Barrio Gothico)

 This enclave of narrow, winding cobblestone alleys that captures the mystique of Barcelona should be the family’s first stop.
-Within the immaculately preserved heart of old Barcelona’s Gothic Quarter are many major landmarks: Picasso Museum; Museu d’Història de la Ciutat (see remnants of ancient Roman era walls at the city history museum); the beautiful Cathedral Sant Jaume in the Plaça de Sant Jaume; Palau de la Generalitat (seat of the Catalan government); and City Hall among others.
-Check in at any of the official Barcelona Tourist Office locations to book a walking tour of the Gothic Quarter for a wonderful introduction.
+The immaculately preserved heart of old Barcelona’s Gothic Quarter shelters many major landmarks.
+Our first pick is the Picasso Museum.
+History buffs should see Museu d’Història de la Ciutat (see remnants of ancient Roman era walls at the city history museum.)
+If you have time, take in the beautiful Cathedral Sant Jaume in the Plaça de Sant Jaume; Palau de la Generalitat (seat of the Catalan government); and City Hall.
+Book Barcelona walking tours and other attractions in advance to appreciate the Gothic Quarter.
 No one gets lost, kids can easily follow along with the fascinating stories of bohemian life in the district, and elements of stunning architecture are brought to your attention.

 Las Ramblas – La Rambla

-This colorful pedestrian passage from the heart of the contemporary commercial city to the old port bisects several interesting neighborhoods, and is a good place to get to know Barcelona.
-It’s always busy, especially around the Boqueria produce market and flower stalls, but in the cool and dusky light of late afternoon the crowd strolls with more purpose, pausing to admire the architecture of the classic Teatre del Liceu, the man selling songbirds, or the mimes and jugglers who ply their entertaining trade.
+This colorful pedestrian passage from the heart of the contemporary commercial city to the old port bisects several interesting neighborhoods.
+It’s more than an attraction, it’s a good place to get to know the heart of Barcelona.
+Las Ramblas is always busy, especially around the Boqueria produce market and flower stalls.
+Explore in the cool and dusky light of late afternoon, when crowd strolls with more purpose.
+Pause to admire the architecture of the classic Teatre del Liceu, a man selling songbirds, or the mimes and jugglers who ply their entertaining trade.

-The works of the Catalan architect Antoni Gaudi, all designated UNESCO World Heritage sites, are known around the world as remarkable examples of modernism.
-Born in 1852 in the province of Tarragona, Gaudi was a creative visionary who took the naturalistic elements of Art Nouveau far beyond his contemporaries by experimenting with structures and building materials.
+The works of the Catalan architect Antoni Gaudi are all designated UNESCO World Heritage sites.
+They are Barcelona must-sees because they are so famous as remarkable examples of modernism.
+Born in 1852 in the province of Tarragona, Gaudi was a creative visionary who took the naturalistic elements of Art Nouveau far beyond his contemporaries.
+He experimented with structures and building materials.
 His fertile imagination turned wrought iron into dragons, skylights into flower petals, chimneys into molten candles and cement benches into fallen logs.
-The Barcelona Tourist Office can provide a complete list of Gaudi monuments in the city, below are a few of the better known structures open for public view.
+The Barcelona Tourist Office can provide a complete list of Gaudi monuments in the city.
+Read on for a few of the better known structures open for public view.

 Casa Batllo